 Lost time, lost opportunities and lost revenue.
-Firms with an eye for growth see with clarity the looming horizon: digitization, leadership development and long-term strategies have to be prioritized.
+Firms with an eye for growth see with clarity the looming horizon: digitization, leadership development and long-term strategies need to be a priority.
 Now.

 Marketing and business challenges go hand-in-hand.
 They may be symptomatic of a firm’s faulty processes or simply a byproduct of the market at large.
 The end result of accepting these challenges as inevitable is the same: loss.

 At Winding River Consulting, we work exclusively with managing partners.
 This means we’ve seen behind the curtain at top firms and understand the shared struggles.
 While we don’t name names, it can be helpful to know that even the most successful firms out there encounter these issues.
 The ones that remain at the top implement successful, winning strategies to these four challenges.

 It goes without saying that digital skills are essential for the future.
 Digital marketing has largely replaced print marketing, and comes with its own set of norms, metrics, systems and best practices.
 This is a learning curve and, for some firms, it is steep.